 - Who are the insurers?

 Our scheme is arranged with certain Underwriters at Lloyd's of London, one of the world's leading insurers - exclusively for Schofields.
 Find out about Schofields Insurance.Back to Contents

-- I am confused as to what cover I need for my holiday home - help!
+- I am confused - what cover do I need for my holiday home?

-Main residence insurance policies are not suitable for holiday homes and many 'so called' holiday home policies provide inadequate cover due to their exclusions.
-These articles are must read for people buying a holiday home or existing owners who do not fully understand what their policy does, or should cover.
+Main residence insurance policies are not suitable for holiday homes and many 'so-called' holiday home policies provide inadequate cover due to their exclusions.
+These articles are a must-read for people buying a holiday home or existing owners who do not fully understand what their policy does or should cover.

 Read our guides:

 Back to Contents

 If you wish to cancel your policy, you will need to put your request in writing by post or email.
 After you cancel your policy, we will refund your premium as per the cancellation clause in the policy wording.
 The policy is subject to a £25 cancellation charge to cover the administrative cost of providing the insurance.
 If we pay any claim, in whole or in part, then no refund of premium will be allowed.Back to Contents

 - Will you cover properties awaiting sale, being renovated or under probate?

 - Do you cover theft?